 Typical examples of dangerous structures include:

-The target of Stratford District Council is to respond to the report of a potentially dangerous building or structure within 1 hour during working hours, and 2 hours out of hours.
+Stratford-on-Avon District Council's policy is to respond to the report of a potentially dangerous building or structure within one hour during working hours, and two hours out of hours.
 This is measured from the point of first contact with the Building Control service to the arrival of an officer at the incident.

-If you wish to report a potentially dangerous building or structure please contact the Building Control team on 01789 260626.
+If you wish to report a potentially dangerous building or structure, please contact the Building Control team: